 This guide will show how to install DCC sound, smoke and full lighting in a Hornby Flying Scotsman R3086 Railroad model.
-We shall
+We

-suggest using the larger Zimo MX645 decoder for this model, but as we plan to install a smoke generator, we
+Normally I would suggest using the larger Zimo MX645 decoder for this model, but as we plan to install a smoke generator, we

 will be too short on space to get it all in, so we've gone with the small MX648.

 So, here's the model - Hornby's entry-level Flying Scotsman.
 The current Railroad FS does not have tender pickups, but instead

 employs a large fly-wheel at the back of the motor to help with motion.
 This makes the install of lighting a little trickier

 than the old R2875 model, as we need to be particualrly careful not to let any of the wiring interfer with the fly-wheel.

 The body is removed by undoing a single screw at the front of the chassis.
 Our first job is to create as much space as possible

 for all the equipment, and this means removing the 8pin DCC socket and milling down the screw mounts, as this is where we will

 place the sugar-cube speaker.

 The MX648 is attached to the block using a double-sided sticky pad.
 Orange and grey go directly to the motor terminals.
-Red and black
+Red and

-wires are soldered to the speaker terminals.
+decoder's purple wires are soldered to the speaker terminals.

 We'll now prepare the buffer beam for YouChoos loco lamps.
 The plan is to use 2 yellow lamps on the outer-edges (express

 passenger format) and 1 red lamp in the centre for reverse motion.
 We drill holes in the appropriate positions on the buffer

 beam, which can be a little oversized, as the lamps will cover the holes anyway.
 Underneath, we prepare holes for the centre

 lamp's wires to go, as we will route these wires along the outside, to avoid them interfering with the chassis later on.

 While we have the drill handy, we'll also make holes for the firebox glow light, cab light and a connector which will take

 wires to the tender for tender lamps and coach lighting.

 We'll use a Seuthe #22 smoke generator, with an extra layer of heat-shrink added, because the Seuthe on its own is too small

 for the chimney aperture.
 With the extra heat-shrink, it is slightly too big to fit down the chimney, so we file out the

 aperture so it is just snug to slide the jacketted Seuthe unit in.

 Time to add a cab light, which is a flat SMD super-bright white LED, super-glued in place:

 Then the firebox glow light, which is another SMD, this time a super-bright orange LED.
 We've added the firebox LED's resistor

 directly to the LED, as this makes for a neater installation.
 Before glueing in the LED, we have used the Dremel to grind a

 slight recess for it, so that it sits further back, and removes the risk of it interferring with the motor's fly-wheel.